A Visual Representation-guided Framework with Global Affinity for Weakly Supervised Salient Object Detection: Introduction

 Scribble annotations are located inside the salient objects and the background, so predicting the intact objects, especially the precise boundaries, remains a challenge. \cite{zhang2020weakly} proposes the first scribble-based SOD method that applies an auxiliary edge detection task to help the model locate the object edges.
 However, this work introduces an additional edge detector and does not fundamentally address the issue that the scribble tag itself lacks edge information.
 Furthermore, SCWSSOD~\cite{yu2021structure} explores the intrinsic properties of images and presents a local saliency coherence (LSC) loss, which can extend the central scribble points to integral objects to some extent.
 The core idea is that nearby pixels with similar color should exhibit similar saliency values.
 Although considerable progress has been achieved on scribble-based SOD, there is still much room for improvement in the incomplete objects predicted by such sparse label-based models due to the lack of global contextual perception.

 However, humans given an image and the corresponding scribble tags can immediately and accurately distinguish which parts belong to the same object as the scribble label.
-The main difference between humans and the above models is general visual cognition.
-Specifically, humans possess rich life experience of various scenes and objects, so they can form a knowledge system, and it will support humans to construct the contextual connections between various regions of any image easily.
-But previous models directly implement the SOD task only based on small-scale SOD training data without the support of rich experience and knowledge like humans, so breaking through the bottleneck is difficult for them.
-Therefore, we propose a simple yet effective framework guided by general visual representations that simulate the general visual cognition of humans for scribble-based SOD.
-These general visual representations are generated by the vision transformer~\cite{dosovitskiy2020image} trained on large-scale unlabeled datasets in a self-supervised manner~\cite{caron2021emerging}, so they contain an initial understanding of images and possess a wealth of contextual semantic information.
-For scribble-based SOD, understanding the image and further achieving a superior SOD task is extremely difficult for the model due to the limited information provided by the scribble tags and the small-scale SOD training data.
+The main difference between humans and the above models is general visual knowledge.
+Specifically, as shown in the Fig.~\ref{fig:coverfig}, humans possess rich life experience of various scenes and objects, so they can form a knowledge system, and it will support humans to construct the contextual connections between various regions of any image easily.
+But previous models directly implement the SOD task only based on specific SOD training data without the support of rich experience and knowledge like humans, so breaking through the bottleneck is difficult for them.
+Therefore, we propose a simple yet effective framework guided by general visual representations that simulate the general visual knowledge of humans for scribble-based SOD.
+These general visual representations are generated by the vision transformer (ViT)~\cite{dosovitskiy2020image} trained on large-scale unlabeled datasets in a self-supervised manner~\cite{caron2021emerging}, so they contain an initial understanding of images and possess a wealth of contextual semantic information.
 Introducing general visual representations with rich semantic information can alleviate the above issues and support the model to understand and build connections between each part in an image.
 In addition, some unsupervised SOD works~\cite{wang2022self, shin2022unsupervised} have begun to explore these features and validate their potential in SOD, but they directly use these features to determine the salient object rather than combine them with the network and lay the groundwork for understanding images.